hardworking-toptal-dev/bot-alphahosting/README.md

 This is an ACME (letsencrypt by default) client that performs DNS-01 proofs agains an alfahosting standard contract with browser DNS settings.

+If you like my work consider supporting me over at [Patreon](https://www.patreon.com/lukaswagner).

 ## Config file

 There needs to be a file `/etc/certbot-alfahosting/config.toml` containing the following entries: